henrysky/astroNN/docs/source/neuralnets/custom_layers.rst

 Custom Layers in astroNN
 =======================================

-astroNN provides some customized layers which built on Kera and Tensorflow.
-Thus they are compatiable with Keras with Tensorflow backend.
+astroNN provides some customized layers which built on Keras and Tensorflow.
+Thus they are compatible with Keras with Tensorflow backend.
 You can just treat astroNN customized layers as conventional Keras layers.

 Dropout Layer for Bayesian Neural Network